cityai/ecowiki/ecowiki/wikiData/homePageTemplate.md

 </div>

 # Influencers
-Check out the people who are the voice of global AI community
+Check out the voices of the global AI community
 <div class=influencers>

 </div>